ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 #### 2.2.2 Musical phrases

-Writing a melody is exactly like writing a sentence.
+Writing a melody is exactly like writing sentences.
+A melody is composed of *phrases*.

 > If I write a sentence, I will write a build up, letting you think something intersting is at the end.